ApolloAuto/apollo/docs/quickstart/apollo_3_0_hardware_system_installation_guide.md

 2. Establish a Wi-Fi connection on the Apple iPad Pro to access the HMI and control the Apollo ADS that is running on the IPC.

+## Time Sync Script Setup [Optional]

+In order to, sync the computer time to the NTP server on the internet, you could use the [Time Sync script](https://github.com/ApolloAuto/apollo/blob/master/scripts/time_sync.sh)

 ## Next Steps

 After you complete the hardware installation in the vehicle, see the [Apollo Quick Start](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_3_0_quick_start.md) for the steps to complete the software installation.